Serangoon MRT station: Matrix

 The CCL platforms of Serangoon station feature a set of "art seats" entitled Matrix.
 Though the platform seats are intended to be works of art, they are designed to remain functional and practical.
 This work by Lui Honfay and Yasmine Chan, along with Rain, was selected through the International Art Seats Design Competition in 2006.
 Matrix consists of a series of benches engraved with the station name in a dot-matrix style on the seat surface.
 The dot-matrix system was adopted as it was flexible enough to be mass-produced for use in many stations.
 The intriguing combination of signage and seat "impressed" the judges who awarded it the top prize.

+Serangoon Through the Years

+As part of SMRT's Comic Connect series, Serangoon Through the Years by students from the Singapore School of the Arts depicts various historic landmarks of the Hougang–Serangoon area.
+Featured at the mural's forefront are members of Force 136 and war hero Lim Bo Seng, whose family lived at Sixth Milestone at the junction of Upper Serangoon Road and Tampines Road.
+Also depicted on the mural is the rainbow façade of a public flat at Hougang Avenue 7, which was among the first residential blocks built during Hougang's redevelopment in the 1980s.
+Other landmarks include the former Lim Tua Tow Market and a rubber plantation in the artwork background.